Builder68/OpenEarlyMacsRAMexpansion/README.md

 #### 6.2.2 1024 Refresh Cycles Mode

-This configuration has not been tested yet and is for a future RAM Expansion Board made with higher-density RAM ICs (1Mb x 16 bits), which is still under development as of today.
+This configuration has not been tested yet and is for a future RAM Expansion Board made with even higher-density RAM ICs (1Mb x 16 bits), which is still under development as of today.

 | JUMPER          | Pads to bridge|
 |:---------------:|:-------------:|